armadaproject/armada/docs/developer.md

 kind load docker-image busybox:latest
 ```

+Armada uses proto files extensively.
+Code-generation based on these files is run via `make proto`.

 ## Lookout - Armada web UI

 Armada bundles a web UI referred to as Lookout.
 Lookout requires PostgreSQL.
 Lookout is based on React and is built with: